On the derived Tate curve and global smooth Tate $K$-theory: Introduction

 \subsection{Notation}

 The language of higher categories, higher algebra, and spectral algebraic geometry will be used freely; this is summarised in \cite[p.9-11]{ec2}, for example.
-In particular, we will call $\infty$-categories simply \emph{categories}, and qcqs nonconnective spectral Deligne--Mumford stacks will be called \emph{stacks} and the associated category written as $\Stk$; the word \emph{derived} was only used in the introduction as a catch-all for such stacks.
+In particular, we will call $\infty$-categories simply \emph{categories}, and qcqs nonconnective spectral Deligne--Mumford stacks will be called \emph{stacks} and the associated category written as $\Stk$ (in contrast to much of the literature); the word \emph{derived} was only used in the introduction as a catch-all for such stacks.
 The subcategory of such stacks $\x$ which are \emph{$1$-stacks}, meaning that the space $\Map_{\Stk}(\Spec R, \x)$ is $1$-truncated for each discrete ring $R$, will be called \emph{classical stacks} following \cite[Rmk.1.4.8.3 \& Lm.1.6.8.8]{sag}.
 The moduli stack of \emph{oriented elliptic curves} will be written as $\M_\Ell^\ori$, see \cite[\textsection 7]{ec2}, which has underlying classical stack $\M_\Ell$, see \cite{delignemumford}.
-The only elliptic curves over $\E_\infty$-ring or stacks will be \emph{strict}, see \cite[\textsection1.5]{ec1}, we will simply call them \emph{elliptic curves}.\\
+As the only elliptic curves over $\E_\infty$-ring or stacks will be \emph{strict}, see \cite[\textsection1.5]{ec1}, we will simply call them \emph{elliptic curves}.\\

 We will also use Gepner--Meier's construction of equivariant elliptic cohomology theories from \cite{davidandlennart} frequently; by the main result of \cite{elltempcomp}, this agrees with Lurie's construction of tempered cohomology \cite{ec3} when restricted to $\Spc_{\ab\fin}$.
 Our notation for global spaces and the global orbit category follow \cite{denissilluca} and are reviewed in \Cref{sec:cyc}.